ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 To summarise

-1. `switchMap` will unsubscribe from the current inner observable (if hasn't been completed yet) in favor of the next even inner observable.
+1. `switchMap` will unsubscribe from the existing subscription (if the previous inner observable hasn't been completed) in favor of a new one when a new event arrives.
 2. `concatMap` will block the source sequence so the inner observable at hand must be complete before allowing other events to flow.
-3. `mergeMap` doesn't care about the status of the inner observable so it'll subscribe to the inner observable without worrying about the previous inner observable.
+3. `mergeMap` doesn't care about the status of the inner observable so it'll subscribe to the inner observable as events come through.
 4. `exhaustMap` will ignore any event till the current inner observable is complete.

 Okay, that is a lot, isn't it?
 I understand that if you're new to RxJS you might not be able to digest all this info, Your best bet is to practice and that's what you're trying to do here.

+Wow, I really did it, and you did too 😎

+Time to talk about some of the Scroll API(s)

+---

 ## Scroll API

-You already know the _Scroll Bar_, it's at the right end of the page 🥸, no really, when you the user scroll in any direction the browser emits a few events, like `scroll`, `scrollend`, and `wheel`.
+You already know the _Scroll Bar_, it's at the right end of the page 🥸, no really, when the user scroll in any direction the browser emits a few events, like `scroll`, `scrollend`, and `wheel`.

 You are going to learn enough that to tackle the problem at hand.